stockmouton/stockmouton.github.io/articles/inflation.md

 ## Kinds of inflation in the wild

 ### The Gold Reserve Act
 In 1934, The US government enacted the Gold Reserve Act.
-The US were in a terrible deflationnary period due to great depression of 1929 and needed a way to boost the country growth.
-As we've seen, theb est is ti have a little bit of inflation to ensure a booming economy.
-The government response was to raise the gold price of more than 50% and forbidding US citizens and institutions to hold on it.
+The US was in a terrible deflationary period due to the great depression of 1929 and needed a way to boost the country's growth.
+As we've seen, the best is to have a little bit of inflation to ensure a booming economy.
+The government's response was to raise the gold price by more than 50% and then ban the right to own it for US citizens and institutions.
 People were more than happy to sell their gold to the government since it was a nice 50% increase overnight!
-But it was not restricted to the US citiziens, people all around the world started to sell gold to the US.
+But it was not restricted to US citizens, people all around the world started to sell gold to the US.

-This big selling increase drastically the mount of dollars in the world outside of the USA which devalued the money.
+This big selling increases drastically the number of dollars in the world outside of the USA which devalued the money.
 Since the US has an economy much more centered on exportation at the time, those were highly boosted by the low dollar.
 This external demand-pull force finally impacted inflation.
-Since the era was very deflationnary, this actually raised back the US inflation [rate around 2.5%](https://www.in2013dollars.com/inflation-rate-in-1934) (high inflation in a delfationnary period).
+Since the era was very deflationary, this raised back the US inflation [rate around 2.5%](https://www.in2013dollars.com/inflation-rate-in-1934).

 As a side effect, it is interesting to note that the US ended with a s**t amount of gold.
-The 2nd world ward increased even more that quantity making the USA the largest gold reserve.
-Both this fact and the fact that they won the war helped them to convince the world to accumulate something else than gold in their central bank.
-And that something else had to be closed to gold, naturally it would be the dollar.
-So the dollar became de-facto the new world reserve currency, positionning the USA in a very good place.
+The 2nd world ward increased it even more making the USA the largest gold reserve.
+Both this fact and the fact that they won the war helped them convince the world to accumulate something else than gold in their central bank.
+And that something else had to be closed to gold.
+Naturally, the dollar was chosen and it became the new world reserve currency, positioning the USA in a very good place.

-<sub>*Sidenote: If we follow this line of thinking, the next world reserve currency will be something close to the dollar, what assets could that be?
-Remember that it should be recognised by the world de-facto as the new one, meaning, the confidence on that asset should so high that everybody will naturally trust someones who owns a lot of it.*</sub>
+<sub>*Sidenote: No world reserve currency stays forever.
+If we follow this line of thinking, the next world reserve currency will be something close to the dollar, what assets could that be?
+Remember that it should be recognized by the world de-facto as the new one, meaning, the confidence in that asset should be so high that everybody will naturally trust someones who owns a lot of it.*</sub>

 > Do the work:
 >